Information on How to Cycle a Home Aquarium

 - You must cycle your aquarium before fish can live in it and survive long-term

-- You can either use community fish, or pure ammonia from a bottle to cycle your aquarium
+- You can either use community fish, or liquid ammonia in a bottle to cycle your aquarium

 - If possible use biological filter media, gravel and water from a cycled tank.